 Earlier this year Bohomodern went back to its roots, renting a studio space in the 71 Garfield Artists Loft building to work on a 2016 collection.
 The new collection will step outside of Bohomodern’s usual fare and into total in-house product development and manufacturing, using new materials like metal and wood.

-Bohomodern is competing in Hatch Detroit for a shot at converting the existing studio into a retail store in 2016, featuring an expanded selection of outside label products to complement its in-house collections.
+Bohomodern plans to convert its existing studio into a retail store in 2016, featuring an expanded selection of outside label products to complement its in-house collections.
 The store’s selection will include clothing, furniture, decor, and gifts for women, men, kids and home.
 The store will also introduce an expansion of the Bohomodern brand with Bohomini for kids and Bohomodern Studio’s one-of-a-kind original art.

 Bohomodern products are an expression of our customer’s appreciation for artfulness and good design.
 Through a permanent Bohomodern store, Margarita hopes to impart a sense of creativity, optimism and discovery to each customer.
 Bohomodern will be an escape from the everyday; a source of inspiration and delight, where innovative merchandising, customer centricity and a curated array of socially responsible, thoughtfully crafted products come together to create an unimagined experience.